jordansissel/fpm/docs/installing.rst

 FPM requires a few things before you can use it.
 This document will show you how to install all the necessary things :)

 Depending on what you want to do with FPM, you might need some extra things installed (like tooling to build rpms, or solaris packages, or something else), but for now, let's just get ruby so we can start using fpm!

 Installing things FPM needs
 --------------

 .. warning::
-  This section may be imperfect due to the inconsistencies across OS vendors
+  This section may be imperfect due to the inconsistencies across OS vendors.

 fpm is written in Ruby, you'll need to provide Ruby.
 Some operating systems, like OSX, come with Ruby already, but some do not.
 Depending